yandex-cloud/yc-solution-library-for-aws/System Manager (hybrid instance management)/README.md

 # Configuration
-To start managing your instances that deployed on Yandex.Cloud you will need first provision roles and make Activation session with keys to help with that you can find a script: `initial_setup.sh` that will provision a IaM role for SSM and attach requered permissions.
-Also it will generate Activation Key and ID that should be used on managed instances during configuration.
+To start managing instances deployed on Yandex.Cloud, you first need to provision roles and make activation sessions with keys.
+To facilitate this, you can find the initial_setup.sh script, which will provision an IAM role to the SSM agent and grant the required permissions.
+It will also generate an Activation Key and ID that should be used on the managed instances during configuration.

 ## Initial setup
-Clone that solution to your workstation that have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed with configured credentials for your AWS account.
+Clone the solution on the workstation [where the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) with credentials for your AWS account is installed.

-Run that script from terminal where you have install .
+Run the script from the terminal where you installed the AWS CLI:

 ```
 ./initial_setup.sh
 ```

-you will get the output like that, please store these keys in secured place because you will use it during configuring ssm agents:
+The output will look something like this:

 ```
 {